LETTER FROM SUPERINTENDENT

 All conferences must be scheduled and have a minimum of 24 hour notice.

-Carroll High School is fully accredited high school through AdvancED.
+Carroll High School is a fully accredited high school through AdvancED.

-· Students must always check out through the Student Office prior to leaving campus.
-Checking out will only be approved after a parent comes to CHS or sends a note that the student office can verify.
+· Students must always check out through the student office prior to leaving campus.
+Checking out will only be approved after a parent comes to CHS or sends a note for student office verification.
+No checkouts will be allowed after 2:30 p.m. each day.

-· State law requires all students to bring a written excuse stating the reason for the absence.
-This excuse should be given to the 1st block teacher within 3 days.
+· State law requires all students to bring a written excuse stating the reason for an absence.
+This excuse should be given to homeroom teachers within 3 days.
 Unexcused absences and excessive tardies are reported to the attendance officer.
-Early checkouts are considered unexcused unless they are due to illness or a doctor/dentist appointment.
+Early checkouts are considered unexcused unless a valid excuse is submitted.

 Carroll High School